Introduction to Cag-Sem (Research Use Only)

 - PubChem SID: 171397054

-Cagrilintide is a long-acting amylin analog designed to activate amylin receptors and calcitonin receptor–associated complexes (AMY₁, AMY₂, AMY₃), extending satiety signaling beyond GLP-1 pathways alone.4,9
+Cagrilintide is a long-acting amylin analog designed to activate amylin receptor complexes (AMY₁, AMY₂, AMY₃), which are formed by calcitonin receptors associated with receptor-activity-modifying proteins.3,8

 Research Highlights